dbafromthecold/SqlServerChaosEngineering/PITCHME.md

 Which failure has the highest impact?<br>
 What will you gain from testing that failure?<br>
 Is there anything else that can be tested?<br>
-Experiment can be performed manually or scripted<br>
-Organise a time slot to perform the experiment<br>

 ---